-Once they turn 18, they can use benefits when they need them if they've contributed for at least three years out of the last six from the date of application for benefits or after contributing for 10 years.
+Once they turn 18, they can use benefits when they need them if they've met contribution requirements.

 How long will I contribute to WA Cares?

 You contribute to WA Cares throughout your working years.
 Once you retire or if you become unemployed, contributions stop.